Gnonpi/gnonpy-blog/pel-blog/content/blog/from-pip-to-poetry.md

 So it's as easy to use as Pipenv.

-What I like about Poetry is that it's not trying to reinvent the wheel, it's reusing a lot of existing tools with close to no modifications (as I'm writing this the '_vendor' folder of Poetry is empty).
+What I like about Poetry is that it's not trying to reinvent the wheel, it's reusing a lot of existing tools with close to no modifications.
 Eustace always put good thinking into how he approach his projects and (I think) that decision of reusing elements is a plus for Poetry.